WayneCrump/BCS-theory-critical-current-fit/README.md

 We emphasize that the analysis is not applicable to “magnetic” Jc based on Bean model.
 The analysis does not refer to vortex depinning movement because as we show in the paper this is not relevant to the self-field Jc.
-The technique and motivation is described in https://arxiv.org/pdf/1609.03670.pdf.
+The technique and motivation is described in the paper.

 The program provides the possibility to select different options: